 Individual taxes in Canada vary based on the individual's location.
-Federal individual tax rates are progressive and calculated as follows:
+Federal individual tax rates are progressive and calculated as follows (as per 2023):

 In Canada, an employee agreement should contain essential details such as the employee's name, address, job role, a clear job description with measurable duties, start date, compensation, vacation entitlements, benefits, and a termination clause.
 The contracts must be written in either English or French and can also be bilingual.

 Probation periods are not obligatory, and there is no set minimum period.
 However, the maximum probation period allowed is 90 days.

 The notice period required for termination can vary depending on the Employment Standards Act of each province.

 As an employee working for a federally regulated employer, you must be provided annual vacation and general holidays.

 Annual Vacation Entitlement: Federally regulated employees are entitled to Annual Vacation Entitlement.